Internet providers in Taylor County, Kentucky

 How we use FCC broadband data

 This section explains how we summarize FCC provider filings for Taylor County, Kentucky.
-We merge samples from city coordinates in our dataset—not a single county centroid and not address-level shopping quotes.
+We merge samples from incorporated-place coordinates in our dataset (1 modeled point)—not a single county centroid and not address-level shopping quotes.

 FCC data is provider-reported and may lag new construction, while shopping-tool results can vary by address, promotion, and provider eligibility.
 We use FCC data for technology and availability context, not final pricing.